vsezanatodazheeto/filler/.github/README.md

 * compile visualization
   - `make vis`

-## usage
+## Usage
-run the following commands:
+Run the following commands:
-  > don't forget to give executable files permissions
+  > Don't forget to give executable files permissions.

-  > when you compile files will be automatically copied to resources directory (yshawn.filler, vis)
+  > When you compile files will be automatically copied to resources directory (yshawn.filler, vis).
   ```
   cd resources/
   ```
   ```
   ./filler_vm -f path/to/map -p1 ./path/to/player_1 -p2 ./path/to/player_2
   ```
-  for example:
+  For example:

   `./filler_vm -p1 ./players_linux/superjeannot.filler -p2 ./yshawn.filler -f maps/map00`
-## how to run visualization
+## How to run visualization
-  if you are using linux, you have to install sdl2 packages
+  If you are using Linux, you have to install sdl2 packages.

-  for debian 10: `libsdl2-dev libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0`
+  For debian 10: `libsdl2-dev libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0`

-  for ubuntu 20.04: `libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev`
+  For ubuntu 20.04: `libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev`

   ```
   cd resources/